 Every patient is different, and while we place many tooth-colored porcelain crowns to maintain the aesthetic of the smile, sometimes patients need a porcelain and metal variety or a full gold crown for the back teeth where most of the force of chewing occurs.

 We will be happy to discuss your options with you.
-Contact our Charlotte dental office to make an appointment to learn more about dental crowns.
+Contact one of our Charlotte dental offices to make an appointment to learn more about dental crowns.

 Why might I need to receive a dental crown after I have undergone root canal therapy?

 After a root canal, a crown strengthens it since root removal may leave the tooth brittle and fragile.
 Removing the nerve and blood supply permanently eliminates the source of nutrition for the tooth.